-The Burke Restorative Neurology Clinic provides an individualized exercise program using state of the art robotic devices appropriate for individuals with neurologic impairments or wheelchair bound, who want to maintain or improve their motor recovery, cardiovascular endurance and muscular stamina.
-This includes upper limb robotics for arm and/or hand weakness and paralysis.
+The Burke Restorative Neurology Clinic provides individualized exercise programs using state-of-the-art robotic devices for individuals with neurologic impairments or using wheelchairs.
+These programs aim to help individuals maintain or improve motor recovery, cardiovascular endurance and muscular stamina.
+Currently available are upper-limb robotics for arm and/or hand weakness and paralysis.
 In the future, lower limb robotics for leg, ankle and foot weakness and paralysis will also be offered.

-Our staff has qualifications ranging from certifications by nationally- and internationally-recognized medical organizations to master’s degrees and doctorate degrees in physical and occupational therapy.
+Our staff have qualifications ranging from certifications by nationally- and internationally-recognized medical organizations to master’s degrees and doctorate degrees in physical and occupational therapy.

 The Burke Restorative Neurology Clinic is not standardized therapy and medical insurance does not cover membership charges.
-The Burke Restorative Neurology Clinic is a self-pay program.
+The Clinic is a self-pay program.
 The Clinic is currently offering one free 6-week robotic therapy workshop (18 total sessions) to veterans, with proof of service.

-All prospective members will be pre-screened to determine if a caregiver is required during the therapy session to assist the participant with their exercise program or self care needs.
-A physician approval is required by all participants.
+All prospective members will be pre-screened to determine if a caregiver is required during the therapy session to assist the participant with his/her exercise program or self-care needs.
+A physician's approval is required by all participants.

 - Please complete the top part of the page and have your doctor sign where indicated on the form.